Philippines: A More Realistic View of the Country from a Local's Perspective

 Nobody told me that moving abroad will make me see my country, the Philippines, in a different light.
 It is like looking through a huge telescope and staring at my country from afar.
-Now, I have a broader perspective.
+Having lived abroad for quite some time and having visited other countries in the process, I can definitely say that I have a broader perspective now.

 Whenever I was dragged into small talks and whenever I introduce myself as a Filipino, all the attention would focus on me and people will ask me about my beautiful country.
 Not all good questions though.
 You see, Philippines for foreigners, is not just a country with beautiful beaches and friendly people.
 With all the predicaments plaguing the country nowadays, the foreigners now, think of the Philippines as a scary place to visit.
 Whenever the name Philippines is mentioned, people automatically link it to Duterte and his anti-drug campaigns resulting in deaths.
 Suddenly, for these foreigners in front of me, the Philippines is no longer a picture of beautiful beaches but of streets full of blood and poverty.
 How do I respond?
 How do I make them realize that despite what they see on the news, the Philippines is still a safe and a very welcoming country?
 How do I keep the beautiful image of the country in their heads despite of war in the South and blood shed?
 How can I open their eyes and let them see that the country is a place like no other?